Apio's terminology

 Click - A third-party Python library for building command-line applications with subcommands.
 It handles Apio's command tree, argument parsing, and help text.
 Click commands are functions named

-and are configured using decorators. -
+cliand are configured using decorators. -

 Drivers - OS drivers that may be required for programming some FPGA boards.
 Missing drivers can prevent board detection by

-.
-Install them withapio drivers install
+apio uploadorapio devices list.
+Install them withapio drivers install. -

 FPGA - Defines an FPGA device, either in